![]() |

 This really is a great way to combine, exercise, a healthy outdoor activity, wonderful scenery, and of course an excuse to stop for your favorite ice cream flavor – Eastham has a Ben & Jerry’s.

-If you’d like to get more information on this bike path, see a map, and learn about more bike trails, then Go to my Cape Cod rail trail page by clicking here.
+If you’d like to get more information on this bike path, see a map, and learn about more bike trails, then go to my Cape Cod rail trail page.

 The National seashore has two visitor centers.